 Finally, when we decided on our top five, we next needed to ask “Now what are we going to do with the other 20 things on our list?”

 Hesitantly, my assistants responded: “Well, the top five things are our primary focus.
 The other 20 things are not as urgent, but we can still plan to work them into our practices or do them in the office.”

 “I believe that is a mistake that we have made in the past.
 I think that everything we didn’t circle just became our ‘avoid at all cost’ list.”

 We all have so many things in our coaching life that we want to do and accomplish.
 Who wouldn’t want to succeed at 25 different things?
 I learned the hard way that when we chase after 25 things at once with our team, we run the risk becoming a jack-of-all trades, but a master of none.

-Items 6-25 on your list are probably all very important things, and things that could make your team better.
+Items 6-25 on your list are probably all very important things, and things that could make your team or program better.
 But when it comes to Items 1-5, Items 6-25 are a distraction.

 As James Clear writes, “Spending time on secondary priorities is the reason you have 20 half-finished projects instead of 5 completed ones.”